sphero-inc/sphero.js/README.markdown

 ### OS X

-To connect to your BB-8 or Ollie, you first need to determine UUID.
-Once you have Noble installed, you can use the `advertisement-discovery.js` program to determine the device UUID:
+To connect to your BB-8 or Ollie, you first need to determine its UUID.
+Once you have Noble installed, you can use the `advertisement-discovery.js` program to determine the device's UUID:

 ```
 $ node ./node_modules/noble/examples/advertisement-discovery.js